 The inaugural event, held on the Public Square in 2018, raised $4,000 for LOM’s scholarship.
-In 2019, the event moved to Cannonsburgh Village and raised $5,000 in scholarship dollars.
-The third annual event became a to-go event due to weather and was another successful year, raising another $5,000.
+After 4 successful years, the event has raised $19,000 to fund scholarships for future entreprenuers.
 The funds were awarded to MTSU students who graduated from a Rutherford County high school and are majoring or minoring in entrepreneurship.
 The annual donations make LOM the largest donor to the Entrepreneurship Program in the Jones College of Business.

 “Our passion is building a community to help local businesses thrive.
 What better way to do that than to invest in our Rutherford County students and help them pursue their dream of entrepreneurship?”
 LOM President and event co-chair Missy Lay said.

-The meal will be prepared by some of Murfreesboro’s finest culinary minds: The Butchareon family from Bangkok Thai Cuisine, Shawn & Christy Hackinson from The Alley on Main, Chantell Kennedy-Shehan and Matthew Joseph from Simply Pure Sweets, Mitchell Murphree from Five Senses and Steakhouse Five, and Chef Jerod Wilcher from Kingdom Cuisine Catering.
-Slick Pig will provide the main course of pork barbecue.
+The meal will be prepared by some of Murfreesboro’s finest culinary minds: Kevin Edmondson from I Take It Food Truck, Shawn & Christy Hackinson from The Alley on Main, Monique Ivory from Grandma’s Hands Sweetery, Chantell Kennedy-Shehan and Matthew Joseph from Simply Pure Sweets, Mitchell Murphree from Five Senses and Steakhouse Five and Samantha Tragarz and Mealnie Deloy from Salty Sisters, LLC.

 This year’s event will take place at the beautiful Oaklands Mansion.